Showing 3 results for Abbassi

 Abstract

-Aim: Individuals adopt various coping methods when confronting stressful situations.
-Effective coping methods can help mitigate the impact of stressors and prevent both short- and long-term stress-related complications.
-This study aimed to identify the dyadic coping methods employed by nurses working in the intensive care unit for acute respiratory patients.
-Methods: A qualitative approach utilizing the descriptive phenomenological method was conducted.
-The participants included 10 nurses from the intensive care unit for acute respiratory patients at Rasoul Akram Hospital in Kalaleh County, Iran, during 2022.
-They were selected through purposive sampling.
-Data were collected via semi-structured interviews, and the Colaizzi method was employed for data analysis.
-Findings: Data analysis revealed 136 initial codes, which were grouped into 33 sub-themes based on semantic similarity.
-These sub-themes were then classified into six main themes: supportive and constructive behaviors, maintaining and strengthening attachment bonds, caring behaviors, integrating enjoyable activities into daily life, establishing suitable conditions to address physiological needs, spiritual support.
-Conclusion: Participants' responses demonstrated that the spiritual support and attachment-oriented and supportive behaviors of spouses played a vital role in maintaining and strengthening nurses' morale during extended work shifts.
-Furthermore, spouses' caring and health-focused behaviors safeguarded nurses from acute respiratory diseases, while providing a calm and restful environment that alleviated their fatigue.
-The themes identified in this study can inform the design and implementation of prevention and intervention programs for managing stressful situations.
+Aim: Individuals employ various coping strategies when facing stressful conditions.
+Effective coping strategies can reduce the impact of stressors and prevent the short- and long-term consequences of stress.
+The present study aimed to identify dyadic coping strategies among nurses working in intensive care units for patients with acute respiratory conditions. ▌Methods: This study was conducted using a qualitative approach and a descriptive phenomenological method.
+The participants consisted of 10 nurses working in the intensive care unit for patients with acute respiratory conditions at Rasoul Akram Hospital in Kalaleh County, Iran, in 2022, who were selected through purposive sampling.
+Data were collected using semi-structured interviews, and data analysis was carried out using the Colaizzi method. ▌Findings: Data analysis led to the extraction of 136 initial codes.
+Based on semantic similarity, these codes were categorized into 33 sub-themes, which were subsequently grouped into six main themes, including: supportive and constructive behaviors; maintaining and strengthening attachment-oriented bonds; caring behaviors; incorporating enjoyable activities into daily life; providing appropriate conditions for meeting physiological needs; and spiritual support. ▌Conclusion: Participants’ accounts indicated that spouses’ spiritual support, attachment-oriented behaviors, and supportive actions played an effective role in maintaining and enhancing nurses’ morale during multiple work shifts.
+In addition, spouses’ caring and health-related behaviors contributed to preventing nurses’ infection with acute respiratory diseases and to creating a calm and appropriate environment for rest and recovery from fatigue.
+The themes identified in this study can be used in the design and implementation of preventive and intervention programs for managing stressful situations.